NAchref/RHCSA_TRAINING/README.md

 - You can execute a script on an unzipped subfolder by typing fpose bash filename.sh.

-The Red Hat exams are some of the toughest in the business, and this repos will be an essential tool in helping you prepare to take the Red Hat Certified System Administrator (RHCSA) exam.
+The Red Hat exams are some of the toughest in the business, and this repositories will be an essential tool in helping you prepare to take the Red Hat Certified System Administrator (RHCSA) exam.

 ![image](https://user-images.githubusercontent.com/64566472/162751725-b571cc3a-89e0-4456-984a-f3c4f645b356.png)